 The recommended intake of a number of nutrients is greater for older people than for younger age groups.
-As older people often think they need less food than younger ones, it is important to focus on the nutrients in food.
-It can be difficult to get all the nutrients you need if food intake is small, so having at least three meals a day, between meal snacks, and keeping an eye on any weight changes is important.
+Older people often think they need less food than younger ones, however, it is important to focus on the nutrients in food.
+It can be difficult to get all the nutrients you need if your food intake is small, so having at least three meals a day, between-meal snacks, and keeping an eye on any weight changes is important.

-Eggs contain many of the nutrients which are essential for the healthy aging and well-being of older adults.
+Eggs contain many of the nutrients which are essential for the healthy ageing and well-being of older adults.
 These include:

 Due to the variety of nutrients found in eggs, they are an ideal food to include in the diets of older adults.
 They are also economical, easily prepared and soft in texture, which makes them appropriate for people of this age group.
-Eggs are recommended as part of a healthy eating pattern that also includes adequate amounts of wholegrain breads and cereals, fruits, vegetables, low fat dairy foods, lean meat, fish, poultry and unsaturated fats.
+Eggs are recommended as part of a healthy eating pattern that also includes adequate amounts of wholegrain bread and cereals, fruits, vegetables, low-fat dairy foods, lean meat, fish, poultry and unsaturated fats.

 The New Zealand Nutrition Foundation suggests including eggs as part of a healthy, balanced diet.

 Favourite ways to enjoy eggs include – poached, boiled or scrambled for a warm and nourishing breakfast or lunch; as a sandwich filling, mixed with parsley, chives, and salad dressing; and as a key ingredient in dishes such as quiche, roulade, soufflé and omelettes.
 Then there is the New Zealand favourite – bacon and egg pie.
 Hard-cooked eggs are great when devilled (the yolk removed and mashed with curry or other spices), combined with a curry sauce to make the popular curried eggs, and onion sauce to make eggs lyonnaise or a cheese sauce for eggs mornay.